zenhaeus/sweng-scrumbags-server/README.md

     1. Enter the server project properties
     2. Google -> App Engine and change the setting "Datanucleus JDO/JPA version:" to v1, press ok, then go back and change it back to v2.
     3. clean the project in eclipse.
 This should do the trick and you should be able to run the Server now.

-5. If you want to work with the server you need to switch to the ServerAccess branch in our Android project, since this branch contains the libraries that are needed on the client side.
-Sylvain and Arno can probably explain this closer tomorrow.